-“Allied and RS are partnering with SpaceClaim to launch DesignSpark Mechanical, which combines the power and ease-of-use of direct modeling technology from SpaceClaim with access to the massive library of standard parts from Allied and RS, trusted by millions of engineers around the world,” said Rich Moore, VP of business development for SpaceClaim.
-Continue reading
+“Allied and RS are partnering with SpaceClaim to launch DesignSpark Mechanical, which combines the power and ease-of-use of direct modeling technology from SpaceClaim with access to the massive library of standard parts from Allied and RS, trusted by millions of engineers around the world,” said Rich Moore, VP of business development for SpaceClaim. →']);" class="more-link">Continue reading

 Creo Direct 1.0, part of PTC’s Creo app family, was “built from the ground up,” in PTC’s own words.
 That warrants an explanation, as PTC already has a robust, commercial-class direct modeler.
 Under the campaign to remake itself as the house of Creo, PTC renamed CoCreate as PTC Creo Elements/Direct.
-In fact, PTC now has not two but four direct-modeling alternatives: Continue reading
+In fact, PTC now has not two but four direct-modeling alternatives: →']);" class="more-link">Continue reading

 The suffix plus in SpaceClaim 2011+, the latest upgrade from SpaceClaim Corp., may be a reference to the new sheet-metal functions added to the software.
 Many CAD users have discovered — like I did — that using direct modeling tools to create and edit sheet metals is a lot easier than using a classic parametric modeler.
 The ability to push, pull, and rotate sheet-metal plates and corners without worrying about their feature history gives you a lot more freedom in how you work.
 (You don’t, for example, need to worry about regeneration failure when you need to reposition a plate past the bend line you’ve defined previously.)

 In SpaceClaim 2011+, you’ll find that you can drop many standard sheet-metal features (like gussets) into your design, slide them along a surface or an edge to position them, then anchor them with a click.
-With other features like double-sided walls, rolled edges, and teardrop-shaped edges, you can select the feature from the main menu, specify the surface or edge where you wish to apply the feature, and finish it with a click.
-Continue reading
+With other features like double-sided walls, rolled edges, and teardrop-shaped edges, you can select the feature from the main menu, specify the surface or edge where you wish to apply the feature, and finish it with a click. →']);" class="more-link">Continue reading

 Kubotek‘s KeyCreator (previous CADKEY), credited with being a pioneer in direct editing, never really left the 3D mechanical modeling scene.
 But new kids on the block have been hogging the blogs so much that, at times, KeyCreator seems to be on the sideline.
 Perhaps, secure with a core group of loyal customers, KeyCreator never felt the pressure to stir the pot and rock the boat.